srilliet/musicSimplified/src/scripts/README.md

 - The script includes a 0.2-second delay between artists to avoid rate limiting
 - Only tracks without genre are updated (existing genres are preserved)
-- If Spotify API is not configured, the script will exit with a warning
+- Uses MusicBrainz API (free, no credentials required)